Register for a Share of the 2014 Harvest!

 One share is generally suitable for two vegetable enthusiasts or a family of two adults and two children.
 If you are concerned that the quantity of one share will be too much for you, we encourage you to purchase a half share (biweekly pickup instead of weekly) or split a weekly share with a neighbor.

 Sharing the Risks and Rewards

 We strive to provide an appealing and ample supply of vegetables each week, but since nature has no guarantees we cannot offer any either.
 You will be experiencing the ups and downs of vegetable farming: if a crop is plentiful this year, you'll receive lots of it; conversely, if the "pickins" are slim, that will be reflected in your share.

 When is the Harvest Season?

 Harvests for our Main Season Shares run for 20 weeks, from June 17 to October 31.
 The lengthy vegetable list above applies to the Main Season Shares.

-A limited number of Spring Shares are also available, for 4 weeks May 20 to June 11.
-The harvest is comprised of tender spring delicacies grown in our greenhouse, including salad mix, bok choi, arugula, baby turnips, baby chard, spinach, head lettuce, radishes, and more.
-NOTE: SPRING CSA SHARES ARE SOLD OUT.
+A limited number of Spring Shares were also available, for 4 weeks May 20 to June 11.
+The harvest was comprised of tender spring delicacies grown in our greenhouse, including salad mix, bok choi, arugula, baby turnips, baby chard, spinach, head lettuce, radishes, and more.

 Late Fall Shares are available in limited numbers for 4 weeks November 4 to November 26.
 Included are salad greens and spinach; cooking greens such as kale and collards; cabbage, broccoli, kohlrabi and possibly other brassicas; root crops of carrots, beets, parsnips, rutabagas, and turnips; winter squash; onions and garlic.